Graduate Student Academic Policies and Procedures

 After the “last day to drop without W grade,” a student may withdraw from a course prior to or on the “last day to withdraw from a course” (see Academic Calendar).
 When a student withdraws from a course, a “W” will appear on the transcript for that course and this will affect the student’s Academic Standing.
 To withdraw from a course, all students must submit a signed Course Withdrawal form to the University Registrar.
 Forms may be found online at the Registrar’s website: http://www.philau.edu/registrar.

 If the student officially withdraws after the “last day to withdraw from a course,” a “WF” will appear in the transcript and affect the GPA calculations and Academic Standing.
 If the student fails to officially withdraw from a course before the “last day to withdraw from a course,” a grade of “F” will appear on his/her transcript and affect the student’s GPA calculations and Academic Standing.

 Specific deadlines for dropping special accelerated courses or summer session courses are published by the University Registrar.
 These deadlines will determine the drop period for summer terms.

-In exceptional cases a student may request special permission from the Director of the Learning and Advising Center to drop a course after the “last day to withdraw from a course” deadline.
+In exceptional cases a student may request special permission from the Director of the Academic Success Center to drop a course after the “last day to withdraw from a course” deadline.
 In such cases a grade of “W” will appear on the transcript for that course and this will affect Academic Standing.